The Mission of the University of Vermont

 Some of UVM's most famous graduates typify the university’s independence of spirit and social consciousness.
 They include John Dewey, the late-19th-century educational philosopher; Jody Williams, recipient of the 1997 Nobel Peace Prize for the international campaign to ban landmines; John McGill, who led the U.S. section of Doctors Without Borders when it won the Nobel Peace Prize in 1999; and John Kilik, who has produced groundbreaking major motion pictures, including “Malcolm X,” “Do the Right Thing” and “Dead Man Walking.”

-UVM offers 100+ undergraduate majors, more than 55 master’s programs and 27 doctoral degrees including a medical degree.
+UVM offers 100+ undergraduate majors, more than 60 master’s and graduate certificate programs and more than 30 doctoral degrees including a medical degree.

-In the Fall of 2022, the university enrolled approximately 11,300 undergraduate students, 1,700 graduate students, and 480 medical students.
-The university’s academic units include: the Colleges of Agriculture and Life Sciences and Extension; Arts and Sciences; Education and Social Services; Engineering and Mathematical Sciences; Medicine; Nursing and Health Sciences; the Rubenstein School of Environment and Natural Resources; the Grossman School of Business; the Honors College; the Graduate College; Professional and Continuing Education; and the UVM Libraries.
-The university employs over 4,200 full- and part-time faculty and staff.
+In the Fall of 2023, the university enrolled approximately 11,600 undergraduate students, 1,600 graduate students, and 480 medical students.
+The university’s academic units include: the Colleges of Agriculture and Life Sciences and Extension; Arts and Sciences; Education and Social Services; Engineering and Mathematical Sciences; the Larner College of Medicine; Nursing and Health Sciences; the Rubenstein School of Environment and Natural Resources; the Grossman School of Business; the Patrick Leahy Honors College; the Graduate College; Professional and Continuing Education; and the UVM Libraries.
+The university employs over 4,400 full- and part-time faculty and staff.

 Although its legal title is The University of Vermont and State Agricultural College, the university is known to its students and alumni as UVM.
 This popular abbreviation is derived from the Latin Universitas Viridis Montis, University of the Green Mountains.
 The colors of the university are green and gold.
 The mascot is the catamount.